 Let me state this very clearly: I have been warning that we are entering a period where taxes everywhere will rise.
 It has begun even in Texas.
 Government is simply unsustainable in its present form.
 There MUST be a total collapse and then rising from the ashes will be restructuring.
 Government will not lay down its arms willingly.
 They will attack the population if they attempt to rise up in protest.
 This is typical of the decline and fall of government.
 They always seek to sustain their power at all costs.
 They will fail as communism failed – that much is certain.
 However, keep in mind that it must get worse before it gets better.
 They are indeed preparing for civil unrest.
 They will hunt down citizens to defend themselves.

 Army Chief of Staff, General Douglas MacArthur, commanded the infantry and cavalry supported by six tanks; his second in command was Eisenhower.
-The Bonus Army marchers with their wives and children were driven out, and their shelters and belongings burned, but not before women and children died as well.
-MacArthur, the hero of World War II, unleashed tanks on the street against the veterans.
+The remaining protestors, mostly communists, were driven out, and their shelters and belongings burned.